MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Deliverables

-Deliverables are all outputs of your project as defined by the [scope](#scope).
+Deliverables are all outputs of a project, as defined by the [scope](#scope).
 Deliverables can be a product, a service, or a capability.

 ### Departments